davidjbradshaw/auto-console-group/README.md

 ## Options

-The following options can be passed to `createGroupConsole` and `createDeferConsole`, to set the group
+The following options can be passed to `createAutoGroupConsole`.

 ```js
 {